dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

     :log: ADD HERE
     :in: ADD HERE
     :processing: ADD HERE
-    :out: ADD HERE WITH SUB-FOLDER
+    :out: ADD HERE WITH SUB-FOLDER # If you intend to load data into Redshift, the bucket specified here needs to be located in us-east-1
     :archive: ADD HERE
 :emr:
   # Can bump the below as EMR upgrades Hadoop